Extended Twitter Version

 Prior to writing, Geri served for nine years as a Naval Intelligence Officer after graduating from the United States Naval Academy in Annapolis, MD.
 While on active duty Geri earned her Master’s Degree in Information Systems from the United States Naval Postgraduate School in Monterey, CA. Geri served as the Aviation/Anti-Submarine Warfare Intelligence officer for a P-3C squadron during which time she deployed to South America, Europe, and Greenland.
 She was the first female Intel officer on the East Coast to earn Naval Aviation Observer Wings.
 Geri also did a tour in the war on drugs, working with several different government and law enforcement agencies.

 Geri was proud to serve her country and after nine years of active duty she resigned her commission.
 She never looked back as she gave in to her desire to be a full-time novelist.
-Geri is grateful to be a retired Navy Spouse and to be settled in Pennsylvania with her family.
-In the midst of pseudo-empty-nest, Geri lives with her husband and daughter full time and her university son when he comes in for holidays.
-A parrot and dog round out Geri's writing life.
+After 27 years of Navy moves with her husband’s career, Geri is grateful to be settled in Pennsylvania with her family.
+An empty-nester, Geri relishes that every night is date night while anticipating her grown children’s next visit.
+A parrot and dog round out Geri’s writing life.

 and Notable Career Highlights:

 • Geri and her RomVets sisters were featuered in USA TODAY's Happily Ever After blog, each sharing a story of when a military venture yielded an HEA and promoting their military holiday anthology Coming Home For Christmas.
 Get your tissues ready!